 Cancelled or Postponed Local 697 Events

 Local 697 Committees & Clubs – The Local 697 EWMC, RENEW, Sisters, Motorcycle Club and the 697 Veterans have all suspended their meetings during the pandemic.
-The plan is to slowly get back started in 2021 and all meetings will have a push notification and will be posted on the Local 697 website.
+The plan is to slowly get back started in the 2nd quarter of 2021 and all meetings will have a push notification and will be posted on the Local 697 website.